-[Also explains tips for architectural photography] I took some photos because I moved my office.
+[Tips for architectural photography explained] I took some photos after moving my office

 table of contents